 On Thursday, September 19th, Camp Optimization returned with the familiar face of Silas Sao, Senior Manager of Product Design at New Relic.
 Back in November 2017, Silas taught us all about the importance of ADA compliance and designing for inclusion, and left us with a few strategies for helping make the internet accessible for all.
 This time around, his focus was on design sprints, and how crafting an effective sprint is key to reducing risk, achieving team alignment, and moving projects forward.

 With over a decade of experience in building digital products, Silas has a unique background.
 Starting his career as a Software Engineer, he has developed the ability to think on a deeply technical level, while still focusing on the customer.
 Defining Product Strategy, facilitating workshops, and leading high performing Design teams is what he does today.
-He believes awesome experiences come from teams of awesome people and works towards fostering a culture of customer centricity anywhere he goes.
+He believes awesome experiences come from teams of awesome people and works towards fostering a culture of customer-centricity anywhere he goes.
 Pretty cool, huh?
 We couldn’t agree more.

 Tell me more about these… “Design Sprints”

 So, what exactly is a design sprint?
 A design sprint is a 4-day process for rapidly solving big challenges, creating new products, or improving existing ones.
 It can compress months of work into a few days.
 The design sprint process was born from the problem that cross-functional teams find it hard to align to common business objectives.
 As a result, teams often work toward unclear goals as project scope changes rapidly and repeatedly.
-Ultimately, teams lack real data on which to base decisions, and instead rely on a vicious cycle of internal discussions.
+Ultimately, teams lack real data on which to base decisions and instead rely on a vicious cycle of internal discussions.
 Ever felt the pressure to be “innovative,’ but at a loss for where to start?
 Sigh.
 The endless cycle can cause teams to lose enthusiasm and focus, and thus become trapped and unable to move forward.

 Matching problems with solutions

-Worry not, Silas showed up with solutions and strategies for kicking this cycle to the curb.
+Worry not, for Silas showed up with solutions and strategies for kicking this cycle to the curb.
 In order for the design sprint process to be efficient and effective, it is important to first ensure that it is applied to the proper use-cases.
 Challenges best for this process should be:

 - Big enough to warrant blocking multiple people’s time for a few days